 1. Introduction

 The concept of the Ecosystem Approach to management (EA) has been around for at least 30 years and has been extensively discussed, elaborated and developed within national and international fora.
+The Convention on Biological Diversity adopted a Guidance for the Ecosystem Approach in 2000 at its 5th Conference of the Parties (CDB COP V/6).
 The EA was adopted as an overarching principle and approach by Arctic Council Ministers in 2004 as part of the Arctic Marine Strategic Plan (AMSP).
-In 2011, the Ministers established an expert group on Arctic ecosystem-based management, which reviewed the EA (or EBM) concept and provided a definition of EA along with principles and recommendations that were adopted as part of the Kiruna Declaration in 2013.
+In 2011, the Ministers established an expert group on Arctic ecosystem-based management (EBM), which reviewed the EA (or EBM) concept and provided a definition of EA along with principles and recommendations that were adopted as part of the Kiruna Declaration in 2013.
 In Iqaluit in 2015, and in Fairbanks in 2017, the Arctic Council Ministers recognized the need for EA and requested and encouraged the development of practical guidelines for EA implementation in the Arctic.

-PAME established an EA Expert Group (EA-EG) in 2007 that was broadened in 2011 as a joint group with participation also of other Arctic Council working groups (AMAP, CAFF, and SDWG).
-The EA-EG has convened six EA workshops in 2011-2018, and a first international EA conference in August 2016 (in Fairbanks, Alaska).
+PAME established an EA Expert Group (EA-EG) in 2007 that was broadened in 2011 as a joint group with participation of three other Arctic Council working groups (AMAP, CAFF, and SDWG).
+The EA-EG convened six EA workshops from 2011 to 2018, and a first international EA conference in August 2016 (in Fairbanks, Alaska).
 The workshops addressed key aspects of implementing EA in the Arctic: setting geographical boundaries, defining a framework, assessing data issues, reviewing case studies, and setting ecological objectives.
-The objective of the 6th, most recent workshop was to scope and start work on development of guidelines for EA in the Arctic.
-The guidelines presented here are the culmination of the discussions at all these workshops, and the participation of the scientists, managers and community leaders who attended is greatly appreciated by the Joint EA-EG. These first guidelines are developed to assist scientists, policy-makers, managers and communities in implementing an ecosystem approach for Arctic marine ecosystems.
+The objective of the 6th workshop was to scope and start work on development of guidelines for EA in the Arctic.
+The guidelines presented here are the culmination of the discussions at all of the workshops, and the participation of the scientists, managers, community leaders and representatives of Permanent Participants who attended is greatly appreciated by the Joint EA-EG. These first guidelines are developed to assist scientists, policy-makers, managers and communities in implementing an ecosystem approach for Arctic marine ecosystems.

-EA in the Arctic is a potentially powerful force for coordination (e.g., management of fishing fleet diversity) and cooperation (e.g., co-management of subsistence resources such as caribou and bowhead whales).
-It addresses the interplay between resource extractions, resource managers, conservation agencies, and subsistence users.
-The EA is about us human beings and our relationships with the external environment, the ecosystem, of which humans are an integral part.
-The overarching goal is to manage human activities and behavior in order to achieve or maintain sustainable use and the long-term integrity of ecosystems.
+EA in the Arctic is a potentially powerful force for coordination (e.g., management of fishing fleet diversity) and cooperation (e.g., co-management for food security such as caribou and bowhead whales).
+It addresses the interplay between resource extractions, resource managers, conservation agencies, and indigenous users.
+Humans are part of the Arctic ecosystem.
+The EA is about taking a holistic approach which recognizes the interlinked nature of the ecosystem.
+The overarching goal is to manage human activities and behavior in order to achieve or maintain sustainable use and long-term integrity of ecosystems.

-The ecosystem approach includes management and conservation approaches, such as protected areas, single-species conservation programmes, the precautionary approach, as well as other measures carried out under existing national policy and legislative frameworks.
-This allows us to deal with complex situations.
+The ecosystem approach includes management and conservation approaches, such as protected areas, single-species conservation programmes, and the precautionary approach, as well as other measures carried out under existing national policy and legislative frameworks.
+This includes the Indigenous Peoples’ concepts of conservation and overall management.
+The EA allows us to deal with complex situations.

 Definition

-Arctic Council Ministers agreed in 2013 (Kiruna Declaration) to the following definition for EA (or EBM, which are synonymous terms):
+Arctic Council Ministers agreed in 2013 (Kiruna Declaration) to the following definition for EA:

 Comprehensive, integrated management of human activities based on best available scientific and traditional knowledge about the ecosystem and its dynamics, in order to identify and take action on influences that are critical to the health of ecosystems, thereby achieving sustainable use of ecosystem goods and services and maintenance of ecosystem integrity.

-This definition has four parts: 1) it is explicitly clear that it is about management of human activities; 2) it is based on the best knowledge available about the ecosystem; 3) the purpose is to do the right management decisions; and 4) the goal is to have sustainable use while maintaining the integrity of the ecosystem.
+This definition has four parts: 1) it is explicit about management of human activities; 2) it is based on the best knowledge available about the ecosystem; 3) the purpose is to make appropriate and effective management decisions; and 4) the goal is to ensure sustainable use while maintaining ecosystem integrity.

 2. Framework for EA implementation